gemseo/gemseo/docs/interface/study_analysis.md

 ## MDO study analysis

-The [MDOStudyAnalysis][gemseo.utils.study_analyses.mdo_study_analysis.MDOStudyAnalysis] helps the user to define the right MDO problem to be solved.
+The [MDOStudyAnalysis][gemseo.util.study_analysis.mdo_study_analysis.MDOStudyAnalysis] helps the user to define the right MDO problem to be solved.

 The user only has to fill an Excel file with one worksheet per